 My Smith Corona electric typewriter was working yesterday, today the lock button is flashing & I don't know what to do or what it means.

 I was typing on this machine when the print wheel opened up.
 I changed to a new daisy wheel and it would not type at all.
 The print hammer would not move to strike the daisy wheel.
-I even tried putting back in the old daisy wheel, but this did not work.
-Please help me figure out what is wrong.
-I use this typewriter almost daily.

 When plugged in unit makes humming noise?
 What is the cause?